History of the term Wallon: Oïl" and 'Burgundian' meanings

-A related and enduring usage was based on the political geography of the Burgundian Netherlands.
-This "Burgundian" sense of Wallon persisted into the 17th century.
-Louis de Haynin, Seigneur du Cornet, described Belgium as divided into two main regions: Walloon Belgium and German or Flemish Belgium.
-Walloon Belgium was said to include Artois, Lille, Douai, Orchies (also referred to as Gaulish or Walloon Flanders), Cambresis, Tournaisis, Hainaut, Valenciennes, Namur, Walloon Brabant, Luxembourg, and Liège.
+Regarding the Burgundian interpretation of the term, which is based on the geographical expanse of the Burgundian Netherlands, it remained in use into the 17th century.
+Louis de Haynin, Seigneur du Cornet, wrote:

+Belgium, as it stands today, is a vast country between France, Germany, and the Ocean Sea [...]
+It is generally divided into two almost equal regions, namely Walloon Belgium and German or Flemish Belgium, according to some.
+Walloon Belgium includes the provinces of Artois, Lille, Douai, and Orchies, otherwise called Gaulish or Walloon Flanders; Cambresis, Tournesis, Hainaut, and the State of Valenciennes, Namur, Lothier or Walloon Brabant, Luxembourg, and Liège.

-This broad geopolitical understanding of Wallon persisted in some scholarly and encyclopedic sources well into the 20th century.
-The Larousse du XXe siècle (1963) described Wallons as the population of southeastern Belgium (excluding the Arlon district in Belgian Luxembourg), with extensions into neighboring French departments such as Nord, Aisne, and Ardennes.
-The same geographical range applied to the Walloon dialects.
+This understanding persisted into the 20th century, though less in everyday use and more in encyclopedias.
+This is evident in the 1963 Larousse du XXe siècle, which defines Wallons as the population of the southeastern half of Belgium (excluding the Arlon district in Belgian Luxembourg), extending into neighboring French departments such as Nord, Aisne, and Ardennes.
+The same description applied to the Walloon dialect.

-Linguist Jules Feller, cited by Albert Henry, wrote in 1920 that:
+Jules Feller, cited by Henry, though without confirmation, wrote in 1920 that:

 Even today, not only the population of French-speaking Belgium but also beyond our borders, in French Flanders—Lille, Douai, Arras, Valenciennes, Cambrai, Avesnes—as well as in Thiérache, Rethelois, and Ardennes, identify as Walloons and declare that they speak Walloon.

-However, Henry concludes that by 1963, the Burgundian definition of Wallon had largely fallen out of general usage.
-The term now typically refers to the inhabitants of Wallonia, the predominantly French-speaking southern region of modern Belgium.
+Nonetheless, Albert Henry concludes that by 1963, the Burgundian meaning described by Feller had fallen out of use, and the term Wallons now simply refers to the inhabitants of Wallonia.

 Wallon and Roman

-Historian Albert Henry has compiled numerous documents showing that the term Wallon was historically equivalent to Roman, though Roman predates it.
-He notes that regional designations such as Brabant wallon and Flandre wallonne only gradually replaced earlier terms like Roman Pays de Brabant, Roman Brabant, or Flandre gallicane starting in the 17th century.
-In contrast, some Romance-speaking areas retained the Roman designation longer, particularly within the Duchy of Luxembourg and the Gaume region, which were part of the Electorate of Trier and referred to as Roman Pays de Luxembourg and Romance Terre, respectively.
+Albert Henry compiled a collection of documents demonstrating that the term wallon was historically equivalent to roman, though the latter predates the former.
+He cites examples such as Brabant wallon and Flandre wallonne, which only replaced terms like Roman Pays de Brabant, Roman Brabant, or Flandre gallicane starting in the 17th century.
+Conversely, he points to the Roman-speaking regions of the Duchy of Luxembourg (Roman Pays de Luxembourg) and the Gaume region (Romance Terre), which retained their Roman designations as part of the Electorate of Trier.